coub/raml_ruby/raml_spec_reqs.md

 - [x] The formParameters property is a map in which the key is the name of the web form parameter, and the value is itself a map the specifies the web form parameter's attributes, according to the Named Parameters section.

 ###### Schema
-- [ ] The structure of a request or response body MAY be further specified by the schema property under the appropriate media type.
+- [x] The structure of a request or response body MAY be further specified by the schema property under the appropriate media type.
 - [x] The schema key CANNOT be specified if a body's media type is application/x-www-form-urlencoded or multipart/form-data.
+- [x] All parsers of RAML MUST be able to interpret JSON Schema [JSON_SCHEMA]
-- [ ] All parsers of RAML MUST be able to interpret JSON Schema [JSON_SCHEMA] and XML Schema [XML_SCHEMA].
+- [ ] All parsers of RAML MUST be able to interpret XML Schema [XML_SCHEMA].
 - [x] Schema MAY be declared inline or in an external file.
-- [ ] Alternatively, the value of the schema field MAY be the name of a schema specified in the root-level schemas property.
+- [x] Alternatively, the value of the schema field MAY be the name of a schema specified in the root-level schemas property.

 ###### Example
-- [ ] Documentation generators MUST use body properties' example attributes to generate example invocations.
+- [x] Documentation generators MUST use body properties' example attributes to generate example invocations.

 ##### Responses
 - [x] Resource methods MAY have one or more responses.